 Special equipment: Cast-iron or heavy-bottomed Dutch oven.

-- One (roughly 5-pound) whole chicken, cut into pieces
+- 1 (roughly 5-pound) whole chicken, cut into pieces

 - 3 tablespoons Cajun seasoning